 The Court has not engaged closely with questions of financial and social solidarity, especially in the context of subsistence benefits, since Brey.
-The rights of EU citizenship are still unequally enjoyed, with recent cases laying “bare once again the tensions inherent to EU citizenship, which entrenches inequalities against a class of “unwanted” persons, whose legal status is less fundamental and more precarious than that of other persons”, and illustrating “the illogical nature of the judicially constructed access to social security benefits by non-economically active Union citizens”.
-When considering the rights of those deemed non-economically active, interestingly, AG Ćapeta has criticised the argument that dependant ascendant family members cannot claim benefits because they would cease to be dependant, on the ground that it would create “an infinite loop, which cannot be allowed”, because they would lose eligibility for benefit as soon as it was claimed, then lose access to the benefit and so become eligible again, “and so on, ad infinitum.”
+The rights of EU citizenship are still unequally enjoyed, with recent cases laying ‘bare once again the tensions inherent to EU citizenship, which entrenches inequalities against a class of “unwanted” persons, whose legal status is less fundamental and more precarious than that of other persons’, and illustrating ‘the illogical nature of the judicially constructed access to social security benefits by non-economically active Union citizens’.
+When considering the rights of those deemed non-economically active, interestingly, AG Ćapeta has criticised the argument that dependant ascendant family members cannot claim benefits because they would cease to be dependant, on the ground that it would create ‘an infinite loop, which cannot be allowed’, because they would lose eligibility for benefit as soon as it was claimed, then lose access to the benefit and so become eligible again, ‘and so on, ad infinitum.’

 It is hard to disagree with this reasoning, but we should remember that this is exactly the infinite loop the Court (and, of course, the legislature) have willingly tolerated in the context of e.g. self-sufficiency.
 The AG’s call for the conditions of the Directive to be mediated by considerations that “reflect the gradation of solidarity,” is at least a message that although the ideas and aspirations of Union citizenship may have been thwarted, they have not yet been abandoned.

-Conclusion
+V. Conclusion

-Advocates general have played an integral role in the evolution of EU citizenship.
-An exhaustive review of the constitutional role advocates general play in the EU legal order is, to put it mildly, beyond the scope of this piece, but hopefully what it has done is to shine some light on the value of AG Opinions when it comes to providing visionary, ambitious input, and also, to providing an element of consistency.
-A Court not bound by precedent can sometimes seem erratic to the point of showing disdain for its own authorities, but various advocates general have kept emphasising core principles, even long after commentators have assumed they have fallen into disuse.
-Without the constructive and imaginative insights from advocates general, EU citizenship would not have developed in the way that it has.
-Various innovations – the ‘prism’ of fundamental rights and the best interests of the child; the creation of a standalone citizenship-based residence right – can be directly traced back to the influence of one or more AGs.
+Advocates General have played an integral role in the evolution of EU citizenship.
+An exhaustive review of the constitutional role Advocates General play in the EU legal order is, to put it mildly, beyond the scope of this chapter, but hopefully what it has done is to shine some light on the value of AG Opinions when it comes to providing visionary, ambitious input, and also, to providing an element of consistency.
+A Court not bound by precedent can sometimes seem erratic to the point of showing disdain for its own authorities, but various Advocates General have kept emphasising core principles, even long after commentators have assumed they have fallen into disuse.
+Without the constructive and creative insights from advocates general, EU citizenship would not have developed in the way that it has.
+Various innovations – the “prism” of fundamental rights and the best interests of the child; the creation of a standalone citizenship-based residence right – can be directly traced back to the influence of one or more AGs.
 And AGs have repeatedly centred EU citizenship; resurrected the proportionality principle; and emphasised the human dimension of EU law, and the importance of EU solidarity.
-Indeed, The ‘Ariadne’s clew’ AG Szpunar mentioned might not actually be the Court’s attention to proportionality; rather, the golden thread might be the consideration AGs have given to proportionality, and their role in repeatedly bringing it back to the judicial table.
+Indeed, the “Ariadne’s clew” AG Szpunar mentioned might not actually be the Court’s attention to proportionality; rather, the golden thread might be the consideration AGs have given to proportionality, and their role in repeatedly bringing it back to the judicial table.

 The nature and format of AG Opinions compared to judgments, which must be written by committee, likely means that they lend themselves better to detailed reasoning, thoughtful analysis, and opportunities to inspire.
 Few judicial calls to value European solidarity have rung as clearly and piercingly as AG Sharpston’s 2019 Opinion in Commission v Poland & Others: